aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-ml.md

 - Open the project file to the left.
 The content should look as below
 ![projectfile](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/instructions/images/vscode-project-file.PNG)</br>

-To be able to create our machine learning model, we'll need to add our previously downloaded **data.csv** file to the solution.
+The next step is to include our previously downloaded **data.csv** file in the solution.
-  - Copy the previously downloaded data.csv file to e.g. `C:\mldotnet-real-time-data-streaming-workshop\workspace\FraudPredictionTrainer`
+  - Copy the previously downloaded data.csv file to</br> `C:\mldotnet-real-time-data-streaming-workshop\workspace\FraudPredictionTrainer`
-  - In the previously opened project file, copy/paste the below snippet.
-This will ensure the data.csv is copied out to the bin folder upon build, so that it can be used by ML.NET.</br>
+  - In the open project file, copy/paste the below snippet.</br>This will ensure the data.csv is copied out to the bin folder upon build, so that it can be used by ML.NET.</br>
    ```
 <ItemGroup>
   <None Update="data.csv">